AMID Logo

 Severe weather conditions are not the only reason for a possible delay in your shipping from the USA.
 Transit time in multimodal LCL international shipping depends on cargo and documents cutoff at CFS, trucking or rail traffic, hubs and seaport conjunctions, and many other factors that may impact the time of cargo transportation from the United States to the destination.

 There might be delays due to cargo quarantine by the United States Customs and Border Patrol.
 In such cases, the cargo cannot be loaded until the CBP releases it.
-There may be extra charges due to the examination, which should be divided equally among all owners of the cargo.
+There may be extra charges due to the examination, which should be divided equally among all cargo owners.
 Unfortunately, nobody can help you with these charges, and any complaints should be directed to the CBP.

 6. DESTINATION CHARGES